theThings/thethings.iO-UDP/README.md

 ## More information

-You can find more information about the UPD protocol at our Developers Portal: https://developers.thethings.io/v2.0/docs/udp
+You can find more information about the UPD protocol in our [Developers Portal](https://developers.thethings.io/v2.0/docs/udp)